 When you stay on the go like we do in our family, it is vitally important to have a system for keeping activities and events organized.
-To get more done in less time I use a system of Schedule and Activity Management.
+Intentional Schedule and Activity Management helps me get more done in less time.
 It’s one of the four components to Strategic Family Management.
-And from basketball games to dance performances, from speaking engagements to your big pitch meeting and everything in between following these steps you can plan your month in one hour or less.
+And from basketball games to dance performances, from speaking engagements to your big pitch meeting and everything in between you can actually plan your entire month in one hour or less.

 This post may contain affiliate links.
-That means if you cliack a link and make a purchase I may receive a small commission to help me run this site.
+That means if you click a link and make a purchase I may receive a small commission to help me run this site.
+I only recommend products and services that I have used and love, and I think you will too.
 Thanks in advance for your support.

 Why You Need to Plan Your Month